-08 Jun Wacky Wisconsin – SCA’s 42nd Annual Conference
+08 Jun WRAP-UP: Wacky Wisconsin – SCA’s 42nd Annual Conference

 WISCONSIN DELLS, WISCONSIN

 JUNE 5-8, 2019

 Chula Vista Resort

 For SCA’s 2019 Conference we headed to southern Wisconsin to a location along the Wisconsin River in a region of glacier-carved sandstone formations.
 The Dells were formed by catastrophic flooding at the end of the last ice age.
 The railroad arrived in 1897, which started the area’s significant tourist-oriented development.
 Our conference hotel was the Chula Vista Resort.
 Formerly called the Cold Water Canyon Resort, it’s located at a spectacular site that is part of Native American lore.